stoerr/workloglet/Specification.md

 - Error messages for any issues encountered.
 - If the submission was successful, the application closes itself and also the browser tab.
 No alert or anything.
 - If the skip button is pressed, the application closes itself and also the browser tab.
 No alert or anything.
 - The "List" button goes to the list page.
+The list page should be opened with window.open so that it can be closed by script again.

 ### List page - listing the work